coslor/coslor-github.io/_posts/2022-03-07-6502-assembly-for-basic-heads.md

 V1=A
 V2=B
 ```
 This is kind of messy, isn't it?
 And what if, as you go to make changes three months later, you get the routine at 8200 mixed up with the one at 3400 and set B and C instead?
-In assembly, we can do something like this: (this is basically psuedocode, to give you the idea)
+In assembly, we can do something like this: (this is basically pseudocode, to give you the idea)
 ```
 PUSH V2
 PUSH V1